madprops/gifmaker/README.md

 ---

-> no-baseline = Type: flag | Default: False
+> baseline = Type: flag | Default: False

-Use this to not add the baseline to the background rectangle's height.
+Use this to add the baseline to the background rectangle's height.

 The baseline is the room reserved for letters that have descenders, like the bottom half of `y`.

-If you disable it the rectangle will not cover all possible letters.
+If you enable it the rectangle will cover all possible letters.

-But it might look better in some cases.

 ---